 When this feature is selected, all doors will unlock when the vehicle is stopped and the transmission is in the PARK or NEUTRAL position and the driver's door is opened.
 To make your selection, press the "Auto Unlock On Exit" button on the touchscreen until a check-mark appears next to setting, showing that setting has been selected.
-Press the back arrow button on the touchscreen to return to the previous menu.

-When this feature is selected, the front and rear turn signals will flash when the doors are locked or unlocked with the RKE transmitter.
+When this feature is selected, the front and rear turn signals will flash when the doors are locked or unlocked with the RKE Key Fob.
 This feature may be selected with or without the sound horn on lock feature selected.
 To make your selection, press the "Flash Lights With Lock" button on the touchscreen until a check-mark appears next to setting, showing that setting has been selected.
-Press the back arrow on the touchscreen to return to the previous menu.